-The superficial nature of melanoma and other skin cancers begin their growth within the superficial layers of the skin supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
-High-risk groups, for whom screening efforts might make the largest impact, are older men, individuals with many nevi, those with a personal or family history of skin cancer, and families with numerous cases of melanoma.
-Screening initiatives would be less likely to benefit the 10% of patients with melanomas that are nonpigmented or arise from the choroid of the eyes or mucosal surfaces.
+The knowledge that melanoma and other skin cancers begin their growth within the superficial layers of the skin supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
+High-risk groups, for whom screening efforts might make the largest impact, are older men, individuals with many nevi, those with a personal or family history of skin cancer, and families with numerous cases of melanoma, just to mention a few of the high-risk groups.

 The relationship between the incidence of melanoma and age is unusual in comparison to other common cancers.
 There is not an exponential increase in risk with age but rather a more even distribution across age groups.
 The median age of diagnosis of melanoma is 53 years, almost 10 years younger than the median age of diagnosis of most common cancers.
 Forty-two percent of cases present in people younger than age 55, contributing to the third highest number of years of life lost across all cancers.
 In contrast, the incidence of squamous cell and basal cell carcinomas increases exponentially with age.

 Men are more likely than women to develop melanoma (67% higher incidence), and their prognosis is worse (136% higher risk of death from melanoma).
 The risk of recurrence in the setting of resected primary melanoma is higher, and expected survival in the setting of regionally advanced disease is significantly shorter.